Talentech/EvaluationApi/README.md

 - SystemErrors are meant for the Evaluation API to use internally.
 - UserErrors may be shown to end users.

+# Retry policies
+When results are posted back to Talentech by the partner, the Evaluation API will act as a gateway and forward the data to the ATS that sent the invitation.
+As the API calls may occasionally fail, it's important that the partner implements retry policies to ensure that the customer eventually receives their data.
+The retry policy should include an exponential backoff to prevent overloading the API.

 # Sequence diagrams
 Below is a description of the flows we support.
 The one we'll use for a given partner's app is governed by the token type (Fixed or Refresh token) configured for the app in question.